BsMWgEr/digital_ocean_droplet_deployment/README.md

     authorized_key=""
     app_instance_vm_count="1"
     do_image=""   # ex --> ubuntu-20-04-x64

+A devops/ansible/vars directory is required with the file main.yaml with the following variables:
+    ---
+    docker_username: jmcgaha
+    docker_token:
+    docker_appname: recipe-book

 A ansible.cfg file is required in the devops/ansible directory of the project with the following variables: